ThomasHeinThura/test_CI_CD/README.md

 The CD pipeline start with configuration with GitHub action and
 1. retesting the model with more data.
-2. monitoring the model with `EvidentlyAI` and `Grafana` for model degeneration, data degeneration, data drifting and furthermore.
+2. monitoring the model with `EvidentlyAI` and `Grafana` with `docker`for model degeneration, data degeneration, data drifting and furthermore.
 3. Then the whole process is updated to the server or docker for further use age.

+Further more adding.
+* want to store data train and testing plots to mlflow database.
+* want to upload to the website and build the website.
+* Write unit testing and automatic check for code quality.